thorx11dev/Thorx.live/replit.md

 - July 08, 2025.
 SIMPLIFIED LOGO BRANDING: Removed text and tagline from logo component for cleaner icon-only design
 - July 08, 2025.
 Added standalone tagline "Navigate the digital universe with confidence" only to footer section
 - July 08, 2025.
 Updated all logo implementations to use simplified logo-only format throughout website
+- July 08, 2025.
+REPOSITIONED LANDING PAGE LOGO: Moved Thorx logo from hero section to top-left navigation corner
+- July 08, 2025.
+Increased navigation logo size from sm to md for better visibility and brand presence
 ```

 ## User Preferences